Seattle Seahawks Odds2nd in NFC West

 Let's say the Seahawks play the 49ers and the over/under is set at 47 points.
-A wager on the over would require Los Angeles and Arizona to score 48 total points or more to win.
+A wager on the over would require Seattle and San Francisco to score 48 total points or more to win.
 Betting the under is an expectation that the two teams would score 46 or fewer points.
 It's also possible for the bet to push, which would happen if the game finished with exactly 47 points scored.

 - Seahawks -150

 The minus (-) and plus (+) signs distinguish the favorite from the underdog, making Seattle the favorite in this scenario.
 Odds can be understood more clearly if you think in terms of $10 or $100 increments.
 A wager on the Seahawks odds would mean every $15 bet nets $10.
 And it's the opposite for underdogs: Here the Rams moneyline was set at +220, meaning a $10 wager would profit $22.